PlaidCloud/docs/docs/source/plaidcloud/identity/setting_up_authentication.rst

 Single Sign-On is by far the easiest to use for members and is as secure as the authentication process used by the external party.
 Single
 Sign-On helps ensure passwords are up to date and synchronized with other services the member interacts with.

-While Single Sign-On does requires a more extensive authentication process behind the scenes and usually requires technical coordination with IT and/or network security, it can be used by anyone, although it is typically used by larger companies and academic institutions.
+While Single Sign-On does require a more extensive authentication process behind the scenes and usually requires technical coordination with IT and/or network security, it can be used by anyone, although it is typically used by larger companies and academic institutions.

-For more information on setting up and managing Single Sign-On see the `Organization and Workspace management area. </docs/workspaces/organization>`__
+For more information on setting up and managing Single Sign-On see the `Organization and Workspace management area. </docs/plaidcloud/workspaces/organization.html>`__

 .. |change password select| image:: ../../_static/img/plaidcloud/identity/setting_up_authentication/password_only/2_change_password_select.png
 .. |change password form| image:: ../../_static/img/plaidcloud/identity/setting_up_authentication/password_only/3_change_password_form.png